In the digital age, speed and efficiency are everything.

 Technology also helps fuel America’s freight railroads, giving them a modern network to meet the transportation challenges of today and tomorrow.
 Part of freight rail’s billions in investments have gone towards innovative tech that allows railroads to move freight more efficiently, safely and cleanly than ever before:

-- Trackside sensors allow railroads to monitor the health of 140,000 miles of track, helping reduce mainline train accidents by 10% since 2009.
+- Trackside sensors allow railroads to monitor the health of 140,000 miles of track, helping reduce mainline train accidents.

 - Smart logistics help railroads manage a fleet of 30,000 locomotives, allowing them to move twice as much freight for nearly the same price as 35 years ago — savings that can be passed on to the consumer.